The Camp Koinonia Foundation was started in 2001 and consists of 14 volunteer board members.

 David Cihak, Ph.D. is an associated professor at the University of Tennessee in the Special Education Program.
 His work regards remedying classroom-based problems associated with academic and social/behavioral problems of children and adolescents with severe disabilities and Autism.
 He is interested in self-regulation and independent functioning that result in greater competency, community access, and acceptance.
 His research interests include the use of effective instructional and behavioral strategies, specifically video technologies for improving educational, functional, and social/communicative outcomes for students in classroom and community settings.
 Dr. Cihak also is an investigator for the FUTURE postsecondary education program at the University of Tennessee.

 Paige Dailey has been on the Board for 6 years.
-She and her husband John have a daughter named Amber who has participated in Camp K for many years.
-Each Camp K enriches her life and presents opportunities and activities that she may share with her peers and create lasting memories for years to come.
-Camp K truly has been a life-changing experience for this family.
-Personally, Paige works for a dermatologist in Knoxville and they all enjoy boating and lake activities.
+She and her husband John have a daughter named Amber who has participated in Camp Koinonia for many years.
+Each Camp Koinonia enriches her life and presents opportunities and activities that she may share with her peers and create lasting memories for years to come.
+Camp Koinonia truly has been a life-changing experience for this family.
+Personally, Paige works for a dermatologist in Knoxville.
+Her family enjoys boating and lake activities.

-Melissa over 22 combined years experience of working with children with disabilities.
-She has a bachelor degree in Recreational Therapy from the University of Tennessee at Knoxville and a Masters in Special Education, from East Tennessee State University.
+Melissa has over 22 combined years of experience working with children with disabilities.
+She has a Bachelors Degree in Recreational Therapy from the University of Tennessee at Knoxville and a Masters Degree in Special Education from East Tennessee State University.
 She is the mother of three beautiful children and enjoys spending time outdoors.
 She actively participates on various boards within the local community.

-After several years of supporting Camp Koinonia, Robbie has become one of the newest members elected to the board in 2009.
+After several years of supporting Camp Koinonia, Robbie became a member of the board in 2009.
 Raised in Speedwell, TN; Robbie and his wife Sonya have been residents of Knoxville, TN since 1991 along with their 3 children (Shaunna, Shannon, & Tyson).
 Robbie is the founder of Proffitt & Wilkes financial consulting Group of Wells Fargo Advisors, LLC.
-Robbie has been a financial advisor, assisting his clients reach their financial goals for over 25 years.
-In their free time, both Robbie and Sonya enjoy taking a scenic ride on their motorcycle, camping with friends and family, and most of all spending time with their 6 month old grandson Barrett.
+Robbie is a financial advisor.
+In their free time, both Robbie and Sonya enjoy taking a scenic ride on their motorcycle, camping with friends and family, and most of all spending time with their two grandsons, Barrett and Dylan.